hesamzia/SMS-SRL-Verification/README.md

 - [ ] Trim too long SMS
 - [X] Fix SMS list and counts for last month
 - [X] Add pie chart
-- [ ] Remove the extra files from bootstrap and ...
+- [X] Remove the extra files from bootstrap and ...
 - [X] Add profie page
 - [X] Add picture to profile and db
+- [ ] Forget password needs login
+- [ ] Confirming the signed-up user by the admin
+- [ ] User Permissions
+- [ ] Logged user don't need signup
 This is a project for training python, Flask, Git and github, Codeium.
 This project is one of MR. jadi mirmirani’s course named “sms verify with db and answer”.